 The Health Insurance Marketplace created a set of resources called From Coverage to Care to help people understand and use their health coverage.
 Visit marketplace.cms.gov/technical-assistance-resources/c2c.html for resources in English and Spanish.

 Medicaid is joint program between state and federal governments that provides free or low-cost health coverage to low-income children, parents, pregnant women, and people with disabilities.
-The Affordable Care Act (ACA, also known as Obamacare) initially made all adults and children making less than 138% of the poverty level – about $16,105 a year for an individual or $32,910 a year for a family of four – eligible for health insurance coverage under Medicaid.
+The Affordable Care Act (ACA, also known as Obamacare) initially made all adults and children making less than 138% of the poverty level or less – about $16,200 a year for an individual or $33,500 a year for a family of four – eligible for health insurance coverage under Medicaid.

-Due to a Supreme Court ruling on the law, each state will now make the decision whether or not to expand Medicaid eligibility to cover their low-income residents.
+Due to a 2012 Supreme Court ruling on the law, each state can now choose whether or not to expand Medicaid eligibility to cover their low-income residents.
+So far, 29 states and the District of Columbia have chosen do so.
 Whether or not you are eligible for Medicaid depends on your income level and in which state you live.
 To find out if you are eligible for Medicaid, fill out an application for insurance on your state’s Marketplace website.

-Some states have expanded eligibility for Medicaid coverage to all individuals making less than about $16,105 a year (or about $32,910 a year for a family of four).
-If you live in a state that expanded Medicaid, you may be eligible for free or low-cost coverage.
+Some states have expanded eligibility for Medicaid coverage to all individuals making less than about $16,200 or less a year (or about $33,500 or less a year for a family of four).
+If you live in one of the 29 states or the District of Columbia that expanded Medicaid, you may be eligible for free or low-cost coverage.
 The best way to determine if you are eligible for Medicaid is to fill out an application for insurance on your state’s Health Insurance Marketplace (or “Exchange”).
 Even if you aren’t eligible for Medicaid, the Marketplace application process will let you know if you are eligible for a new kind of tax credit to make insurance coverage more affordable.

-If your state hasn’t expanded Medicaid and your income is between 100% and 400% of the poverty level – roughly $11,670 and $46,680 a year for an individual, or $23,850 and $95,400 a year for a family of four – you may be eligible for discounts on coverage through the Health Insurance Marketplace.
-Check out the Discount Calculator in our app to get an estimate of your savings and costs.
+If your state hasn’t expanded Medicaid and your income is between 100% and 400% of the poverty level – roughly $11,800 and $47,000 a year for an individual, or $24,300 and $97,000 a year for a family of four – you may be eligible for discounts on coverage through the Health Insurance Marketplace.
+Check out the Health Insurance Marketplace Calculator in our app to get an estimate of your savings and costs.

 If your income is below the poverty level and your state has not expanded Medicaid, you will not have to pay the fee for not having health insurance, because your state has not made affordable coverage available to you.
 You should apply for an exemption from the fee by going to HealthCare.gov.